wp99cp/eMeal_menuplanung/backend/pdf-export-module/README.md

 ![Export Overview](docu/export_overview.png)

+This docker container hosts a simple flask server that exposes an API-endpoint to create PDF exports for a specific camp.
+The endpoint accepts various export settings as HTTP queries directly in the URL.
+Each request to the corresponding URL will trigger the creation of a PDF export.
+Once the PDF is created, the container will upload it to a firebase-storage bucket.
+Furthermore, a new document is made in the Firestore database containing the export meta-data and a link to the created PDF.
+This link will be used by the frontend to display a download link.

 ## Setup

 Before running the container, you must add your own keys files to the folder `./keys/`.
-Both key for the `Firebase Admin SDK` and for the `Influxdb`.
-Latter should be a file of the following structure called `./keys/influx_settings.json`
+Both key for the `Firebase Admin SDK` (inside a subfolder called ```firebase```) and for the `Influxdb`.
+Latter should be a file of the following structure called `./keys/influx/influx_settings.json`.

 ```json
 {